mattmc3/antidote/ARCHITECTURE.md

   local editors: `[functions/antidote-load](functions/antidote-load)`.
 - **Never cite line numbers** in prose; they rot within a commit or two.
 Name the function or the `##### SECTION` banner instead.
+- **Size a file in sloc, not raw lines**, and get the number from `tools/sloc`.
+Comments and blank lines are not the thing a reader is sizing up.
 - **Hard wrap prose at 88 columns.** Tables and code blocks are exempt.
 - **Explain why, not just what.** The what is readable in the code.
 When a decision looks odd, say what it buys.